provrb/Anonymous-Messaging-Service/README.md

 2. Better for an end-to-end encrypted.

 # HOW CHATS ARE ENCRYPTED
-Chats in this version are xor'd when they reached the server and decrypted when they reach a peer client.
-~~The messages that pass to the server before reaching other clients in the chatroom are encrypted by AES-256 GCM.~~
+The messages that pass to the server before reaching other clients in the chatroom are encrypted by AES-256 GCM.

-~~An unbreakable brute-force encryption method used by the NSA and the US military.~~
+An unbreakable bt brute-force encryption method used by the NSA and the US military.

 ## v1.0.1
 - Major code cleanup